chicio/chicio.github.io/_posts/2017-05-13-first-threejs-scene.md

 ```

 For the hemisphere light, we create it using the `HemisphereLight` class.
-We set the sky color to dark blue (0x303F9F), the ground color to black (0x000000) and its intendisty to 1.
+We set the sky color to dark blue (0x303F9F), the ground color to black (0x000000) and its intensity to 1.

 ```javascript
 function createHemisphereLight() {